Dried Chipotle pods with one broken-open pepper showing seeds

 3K–8K SHU · Mexico

-Same species, bright and grassy flavor · similar heat
+Same species, grassy, crisp, lightly sweet when red flavor · similar heat

 Medium